opencybersecurityalliance/oasis-open-project/README.md

 For more information on the OCA, see the project's website at https://opencybersecurityalliance.org.

-General questions about OASIS Open Projects may be directed to OASIS staff at op-admin@lists.oasis-open-projects.org
+General questions about OASIS Open Projects may be directed to OASIS staff at [op-admin@lists.oasis-open-projects.org](mailto:op-admin@lists.oasis-open-projects.org).

+Become a sponsor and ensure that the OCA initiative stays on track and receives the resources it needs to succeed.
+Learn more about sponsorship benefits [here](https://opencybersecurityalliance.org/join-us/).

 # Contributing